Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 1. Main thread initialises all globals and constants
 2. Main thread executes all global statements
+3. Main thread runs unit tests, if requested
-3. Main thread calls main()
+4. Main thread calls main()
-4. When main() returns, the runtime is taken down and the OS executable is exited
+5. When main() returns, the runtime is taken down and the OS executable is exited

 These are the steps used by the Floyd runtime to executing a Floyd program that has no main() function

 1. Main thread initialises all globals and constants
 2. Main thread executes all global statements
+3. Main thread runs unit tests, if requested
-3. Main thread starts all floyd processes in separate threads.
+4. Main thread starts all floyd processes in separate threads.
 How they execute is undefined here but under your control
-4. When all floyd processes have exited, the runtime is taken down and the OS executable is exited.
+5. When all floyd processes have exited, the runtime is taken down and the OS executable is exited.

 A Floyd program either has a main() function or processes.